DSC-McMaster-U/vscode-can-do-that/1_basics.md

 # The Basics: GUI and File Navigation
-Congratulations, you know how to navigate gui and files in vscode!

 Remember `Cmd/Ctrl + Shift + P` is your best friend!

 If you ever forgot the basics, just type "Help" in command pallete and a bunch of helpful options will pop up.

 Instead of using the file navigation pane on the left to find files, use `Cmd + P` to search for a file, it's much faster!

-Some a short list of useful GUI Navigation shortcuts:
+Here's a short list of useful GUI Navigation shortcuts:
 - Command Pallete: `Cmd + Shift + P`
-- Navigate to File: `Cmd + P`
+- Go to File: `Cmd + P`
 - Toggle Sidebar Visibility: `Cmd + B`
 - Toggle Integrated Terminal: `Cmd + J`
 - Close Window: `Cmd + W`